OSHAA 30-Hours Diploma in Child Development Oppositional Defiant Disorder

 • Early Years Practitioners and Childcare Workers

-Those working in nurseries, preschools, and childcare settings who want to respond effectively to signs of oppositional behaviour in young children.
+Recognise and respond to early signs of oppositional behaviour in young children.

 • Social Workers and Family Support Officers